Loray Mill strike: Trial

 During the early part of September, mobs of men gathered up strikers and ran them out of the county.
 These actions came to a head when, on September 14, a truck containing 22 strikers was chased down and fired upon.
 One female striker, Ella Mae Wiggins, was killed.

-In a retrial in the Alderholt case, seven men were charged with his murder, six of whom were Loray Mill employees.
+In a retrial in the Aderholt case, seven men were charged with his murder, six of whom were Loray Mill employees.
 All were found guilty of second degree murder and sentenced to lengthy terms of imprisonment by Judge M.V.
 Barnhill.

 Aftermath

 Beal and Miller were released on bail and fled to the Soviet Union to avoid their prison sentences.
 (On their ship were American Communist writer Myra Page and her husband John Markey.)
 Disillusioned by his life in the USSR, Beal subsequently returned to the United States and surrendered to the authorities in North Carolina.
 He was later pardoned.

 Ella May Wiggins

 Ella May Wiggins (also known as Ella Mae Wiggins) was a single mother of nine, four of whom died of whooping cough due to inadequate medical care.
 Rather than renting a mill-owned house in the mill town, she chose to live in a wooden shack in an African-American hamlet called "Stump Town" where her children were cared for by a local African-American woman.
 Seeing the union as the best hope for her children, Wiggins became a key leader of the strike, and was very successful in rallying the workers through her songs.
 Some of her better known works are "Mill Mother's Lament", recorded by Pete Seeger, "Chief Aderholt", and "The Big Fat Boss and the Workers".
 Woody Guthrie referred to her as "the pioneer of the protest ballad".
-Wiggins went to Washington D.C. and spoke with senators in the hallways, trying to impress upon them the dire the working conditions of the Southern mills.
+Wiggins went to Washington, D.C., and spoke with senators in the hallways, trying to impress upon them the dire the working conditions of the Southern mills.

-On September 14, 1929, following her return to North Carolina, a pregnant Ella May Wiggins was shot in the chest as she rode in the back of a pick-up truck with her brother, Wes, and 2 other men — all headed to a union meeting in Gastonia.
+On September 14, 1929, following her return to North Carolina, a pregnant Ella May Wiggins was shot in the chest as she rode in the back of a pick-up truck with her brother, Wes, and 2 other men—all headed to a union meeting in Gastonia.
 Two car loads of armed men pulled the truck over on the bridge leaving Bessemer City for Gastonia.
 The strike collapsed shortly after her murder.